Baltimore Claws: Dissolution

-The Claws players were put into a dispersal draft.
-Dave Robisch and Paul Ruffner ended up going to the Spirits of St. Louis.
-Stew Johnson was sent to the San Diego Sails (who also folded, just a few weeks later).
+The Claws' players were put into a dispersal draft.
+Both Dave Robisch and Paul Ruffner ended up going to the Spirits of St. Louis.
+Stew Johnson was sent to the San Diego Sails (who also folded just a few weeks later, with the San Antonio Spurs acquiring Johnson in a different dispersal draft).
 Claude Terry was sent to the Denver Nuggets.
 Chuck Williams was sent to the Virginia Squires.
 Scott English was sent to the Indiana Pacers.
 Joe Hamilton was sent to the Utah Stars.
 George Carter also ended up with the Stars despite not being picked in the dispersal draft; Utah would become the ABA's third casualty of the season, suspending operations in early December.
-The Claws' best known player, Mel Daniels, was disappointed at the Claws' fate and retired rather than play for another team.
-In Terry Pluto's book on the ABA, "Loose Balls", Daniels recalled that the Claws' players were allowed to take equipment and furniture from the team office in lieu of payment.
+Only the Kentucky Colonels, New York Nets, and San Antonio Spurs declined to enter the dispersal draft for the defunct Claws franchise.
+The Claws' best known player, Mel Daniels, was disappointed at the Claws' fate and retired from play altogether rather than play for another team elsewhere.
+In Terry Pluto's book on the ABA, Loose Balls, Daniels recalled that the Claws' players were allowed to take equipment and furniture from the team's office in lieu of payment.

 Aftermath

-The league's assertion that they had "nine solid teams" quickly proved to be incorrect, as both the San Diego Sails and the Utah Stars ceased operations early in the season.
-The wobbly Virginia Squires franchise did manage to finish the 1975-76 campaign, but with an awful 15–68 record played in front of small crowds; they too folded, leaving the ABA with only six teams.
-Finally, the ABA would merge with the NBA in the summer of 1976.
+The league's assertion that they still had "nine financially solid franchises" quickly proved to be incorrect, as both the San Diego Sails and the Utah Stars ceased operations before the 1975 calendar year was out.
+The wobbly Virginia Squires franchise did manage to finish the regular season, but with an awful 15–68 record played in front of small crowds.
+They too folded before the end of the 1976 ABA playoffs, leaving the ABA with only six remaining teams.
+Finally, the ABA would merge with the NBA during the summer of 1976.
+By that point in time, the Denver Nuggets, Indiana Pacers, New York Nets, and San Antonio Spurs would be the four teams from the ABA to survive and make it to the NBA, while the Kentucky Colonels and Spirits of St. Louis (the latter of whom initially planned to become the Utah Rockies had they survived) ended up folding during the merger talks.